JuliaAI/MLJ.jl/doc/adding_new_models.md

 end
 ````
 Query `?MLJBase.DecodeCategorical` for more information.

+If you are coding a learning algorithm from scratch, rather than
+wrapping an existing one, conversions may be unnecessary.
+It may
+suffice to record the pool of `y` and bundle that with the fitresult
+for `predict` to append to the levels of its categorical output.

 **Prediction types for probabilistic responses.** In the case of
 `Probabilistic` models with univariate targets, `yhat` must be a